 Why lower the voting age?

 America is in a major voting crisis.
-The 2014 election cycle had the lowest youth voter turnout in history, and in Colorado, school board elections are amoungst the lowest voter turn outs of any election.
-Engaging 16 and 17 years olds in elections of school board members will help to reverse that trend by starting voting habits earlier.
+The 2014 election cycle had the lowest youth voter turnout in history, and in Colorado, school board elections are amongst the lowest voter turn outs of any election.
+Now more than ever, in an era of bitter partisanship and record-low voter turnout, we need to ensure that our young people learn how to engage in healthy debate on civic decisions and form positive voting habits early on.
+Engaging 16 and 17 years olds in school board elections will help accomplish this aim.

 increase fair representation